Internet Explorer (IE) version detection in JavaScript

 var ieVersion = /*@cc_on (function() {switch(@_jscript_version) {case 1.0: return 3; case 3.0: return 4; case 5.0: return 5; case 5.1: return 5; case 5.5: return 5.5; case 5.6: return 6; case 5.7: return 7; case 5.8: return 8; case 9: return 9; case 10: return 10;}})() || @*/ 0;

-Unfortunately, conditional compilation is unsafe when using in combination with JavaScript-code minification (e. g. with Google Closure Compiler) since comments are usually removed by minification algorithms.
+Unfortunately, conditional compilation is unsafe when used in combination with JavaScript-code minification (e. g. with Google Closure Compiler) since comments are usually removed by minification algorithms.

 Besides, using conditional compilation to detect IE version works correctly only in true IE versions.
-In compatibility modes emulating previous versions of IE (such feature is available in IE8+ via a panel that can be opened with F12 key), the @_jscript_version service-constant contains version number of JavaScript engine of true version of IE regardless of whether IE is operating in old-version emulation mode or not.
-This potentially makes it harder to debug JavaScript scripts to make them work in different versions of IE.
+In compatibility modes emulating previous versions of IE (such feature is available in IE8+ via a panel that can be opened with F12 key), the @_jscript_version service-constant contains version number of JavaScript engine of the actual version of IE regardless of whether IE is operating in old-version emulation mode or not.
+This potentially makes it harder to debug JavaScript scripts to make them work in different versions of IE. In IE11, conditional compilation is only available in IE10-and-older compatibility modes.

 The document.documentMode property